Special Collections and University Archives

 • In general, the books in this collection were published by a major publisher or small (independent) press, and not self-published.

-The poetry collection consists primarily of limited/signed editions by Twentieth Century poets and printed by small literary presses.
+The poetry books SCUA collects consist primarily of limited/signed editions by Twentieth Century poets and printed by small literary presses.

-Turret Press (1965-1975): a small London press which specialized in publishing a limited-edition series of booklets of contemporary poets.
-Examples: Ishmael (Peter Straub); He will be greatly missed, a poem (Alan Bold); Last year, this year now (Jane Deverson); Six more beasts (Edward Lucie-Smith); Points (Anthony Thwaite).
+• Turret Press (1965-1975): A small London press which specialized in publishing a limited-edition series of booklets of contemporary poets.

-Enitharmon Press: one of Britain's leading literary publishers.
-Founded in 1967, Enitharmon is the name William Blake gave to a character representing spiritual beauty and the inspiration of a poet.
+• Enitharmon Press: One of Britain's leading literary publishers Enitharmon was founded in 1967.
 The Press specializes in high-quality artists' books and original poems in small-format volumes.
-Example: Walking with Trees (Leonard Clark).

-Arion Press: an American press known for its printing tradition and unique integration of art illustrations with texts.
+• Arion Press: An American press founded in 1974, Arion is known for its printing tradition and unique integration of art illustrations with texts.
 Only two to three limited edition books are designed and produced, mainly by hand, each year.
-Andrew Hoyem founded the Press in 1974 and is also a poet with five books of published poetry.
-Example: Picture / Poems (Andrew Hoyem).

-Black Sparrow Press / Unicorn Press: two California presses notable for their fine printing of limited editions of the works of twentieth century poets.
+• Black Sparrow Press / Unicorn Press: Two California presses notable for their fine printing of limited editions of the works of twentieth century poets.
 Black Sparrow operated in Santa Rosa from 1967 to 2002 and was known for publishing avant-garde work.
 The Unicorn Press in Santa Barbara, founded in 1966, publishes contemporary U. S. and foreign poetry.
-Examples: (Black Sparrow Press): Primitive (George Oppen); The Leaves (Ron Loewinsohn); A Selection of 65 drawings from one drawing book, 1952-1956 (Robert Duncan).
-Unicorn Press: Japanese Figures (W. S. Merwin); Atlantic Avenue (Robert Hershon); Twenty Poems (John Haines).

 Irish Literature Collection